 It’s likely that employment will change when a move occurs, especially for military spouses.
 The information below will provide you with employment assistance information and resources available such as SECO, MyCAA and MSEP Portals.

-Civilian positions in the competitive civil service area most frequently filled at Fort Hood are medical clerk, sales store checker, and licensed vocational nurse, nursing assistant, registered nurse, education technician (childcare), test data collector and data management specialist.
+Civilian positions in the competitive civil service area most frequently filled at Fort Cavazos are medical clerk, sales store checker, and licensed vocational nurse, nursing assistant, registered nurse, education technician (childcare), test data collector and data management specialist.

 There are often many other positions available in the medical field (i.e., registered nurses, doctors, pharmacists, medical support assistants, nursing assistants), human resources specialists and assistants (military), police officers, budget analysts and technicians, logistics management specialists, and various administrative and clerical positions.